gpittis/Systems-Reliability/README.md

 # Systems Reliability Project 2024-25

-## Bibliographic study : Life/Health of Lithium-Ion Batteries
+## Bibliographic study : Life/Health estimation of Lithium Ion Batteries

 In our bibliographic study, we explored the following topics: